 Why do people celebrate Hanukkah?

-Antiochus, a Syrian king, in the year 165 B.C.E. tried to force the Jewish in Israel to worship the Greek gods.
-Many Jews resisted this, including Jewish priest Judah Maccabeus, who led the three-year Maccabean Revolt against the Syrians—he was successful and eventually drove them out.
+Back in the year year 165 BCE, Antiochus, a Syrian king, tried to force the Jewish in Israel to worship the Greek gods.
+Many Jews resisted this, including Jewish priest Judah Maccabeus, who led the three-year Maccabean Revolt against the Syrians — he was successful, and eventually drove them out.
 The Jews could once again worship their god in the Temple of Jerusalem.

 After the victory, the Jews eliminated all Greek symbols from the Temple of Jerusalem, completing the task on the 25th day of Kislev.
 In commemoration, they wanted to burn an eternal flame, but didn’t have enough sacred oil.
 Despite that—and to everyone’s astonishment—the flame they lit burned for eight days, which was just enough time to prepare a new supply of kosher oil.

 So today, Jews celebrate Hanukkah to remember their defeat over Antiochus, the restoration of the Temple of Jerusalem, and the miracle of the oil.

 Hanukkah is celebrated for eight days to signify the eight days the oil burned.

 When is Hanukkah?

 Each year, Hanukkah starts on the 25th day of the Jewish month of Kislev.
 The date of Hanukkah changes every year because the Jewish calendar is lunar-based, though it usually lands somewhere between late November and the end of December.

 For example, in 2015, Hanukkah was from December 6 to December 14.
 In 2016, December 24 to January 1.
 And in 2017, December 12 to December 20.